 If superfast broadband is available where you live, you can now find providers and compare packages and prices.

 Stay on the Openreach website and click on ‘View providers' to get a list of suppliers that offer FTTP or FTTC broadband packages.
-Alternatively, you can also look at price comparison sites such as Uswitch, Cable, Broadband Genie, Money Supermarket, Compare The Market and Go Compare.
+Alternatively, you can also look at price comparison sites such as Uswitch, Cable, Broadband Genie, Money Supermarket, Compare The Market, Go Compare and Choose.

 Please note, the provider you are currently with may not offer superfast services – check the link above to see if they are listed.